samuil/.vim/README.markdown

 * `config.vim` activates your bundles and then loads your Vim configuration.

 * `config/**/*.vim` is your Vim configuration, organized into files by topic.

+* `config/color/*.vim` are configurations for the named Vim color schemes.

 ## Prerequisites